mariomac/demiurge/README.md

 ## Repository structure

 * `core` defines the core functionalities, models and interfaces of _Demiurge_.
-* `plugins` implements the drivers for different infrastructure and monitoring managers.
+* `drivers` implements the drivers for different infrastructure and monitoring managers.
 * `assemblies` contains subprojects that with different configurations of _Demiurge_, plus some extra code to adapt it to different environments.
 * `client` implements a simple REST client to facilitate the integration of _Demiurge_.